galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 # Import data into Beacon MongoDB

-Now with preparing the data to be in the beacon propper format and with creating the Beacon protocl, we are ready will import the data into Beacon.
+Now that the data are in the beacon proper format and with creating the Beacon MongoDB server, we are ready to import the data we have into Beacon.

-The beacon import tool is fexble to import data from institutional galaxy or from local environment,
+The beacon import tool is flexible.
+The tool imports the data from an institutional galaxy or local environment.

 > <hands-on-title>Import data into Beacon MongoDB</hands-on-title>
 >
-> 1. Clone to the usegalaxy-eu, [galaxy-beacon-import](https://github.com/usegalaxy-eu/galaxy-beacon-import) GitHub repo to install the Beacon2 import and search tools.
+> 1. Clone to the usegalaxy-eu, [galaxy-beacon-import](https://github.com/usegalaxy-eu/galaxy-beacon-import) GitHub repo to install the Beacon2-import.py and the beacon2-search.py tools.
 >
 > ```
 > git clone https://github.com/usegalaxy-eu/galaxy-beacon-import.git
 > ```
 >
-> 2. Move to the created Directory on the shell
+> 2. Change your location to the cloned directory
 > ```
 > cd galaxy-beacon-import # change the name if the directory is cloned with a different name
 > ```
-> 3. Prepare import script
+> 3. Install beacon2-import.py dependant tools using *$pip*
 > ```
 > pip3 install -r requirements.txt
 > ```
-> 4. run the Beacon2-import.py tool for the genomic varience and phenopacket json files with the following parametars.
+> 4. Run the Beacon2-import.py tool for the genomic variance and phenopacket JSON files with the following parameters.
 > ```
 > python3 beacon2-import.py -i <genomicvarience_JSON_FILE>  -d beacon -c genomecvarience - H < Hostname/IP of the beacon database> -P <Port of the beacon database>
 > python3 beacon2-import.py -i <phenopacket_JSON_FILE>  -d beacon -c phenopacket - H < Hostname/IP of the beacon database> -P <Port of the beacon database>
 > ```
-> Tho tool can work also with a Beacon protocol with authentication, check the *Addvanced Connection to MongoDB* in the tool help section (python beacon2_import.py -h)
+> The tool also works with a Beacon protocol with authentication.
+Check the *Advanced Connection to MongoDB* in the tool help section (python beacon2-import.py -h)
 {: .hands_on}